-Most people don’t spend a lot of time thinking about how they’ll view their life when they’re old.
-However, if you never stop to consider how you’ll appraise your life story, you may miss key facts about happiness and personal fulfilment for a long time and only stumble upon them when it’s almost too late to act.
+Most people don’t spend a lot of time thinking about how they’ll view their life or what life lessons they will learn when they’re old.
+However, if you never stop to consider how you’ll appraise your life story, you may miss key facts about happiness and personal fulfillment for a long time and only stumble upon them when it’s almost too late to act.

 Here are nine significant life lessons to incorporate into your thinking today, along with reasons why they’re so important.

-Whenever you think you’ve made an error of judgement, think about what it can teach you about being happy in the future, then forgive yourself and try to let go of regret.
+Whenever you think you’ve made an error of judgment, think about what it can teach you about being happy in the future, then forgive yourself and try to let go of regret.

 Do your best to eat a healthy, balanced diet, do cardiovascular exercise at least three times a week, and always see your doctor if you have a niggling concern about a physical change.